Zunaeed-Imran/PHP_Learn_from_W3_School/README.md

 19. PHP Superglobal - $_GET
 - Example of GET method
+- $_GET is an array of variables passed to the current script via the URL parameters.
+- $_POST is an array of variables passed to the current script via the HTTP POST method.

 19.2.
 PHP Superglobal - $_GET
 - More simple example of GET Method.